Alstom in Canada Hero. Copyright: ALSTOM SA / C. Fleury

 • Université du Québec à Trois-Rivières - Analysing hydrogen performance

-• McGill University - Sustainable Growth Initiative
+• McGill University - Funding a sustainable growth initiative

 • Université de Sherbrooke - Preparing tomorrow’s talent

-• York University - Developing digital talent
+• York University - Training digital talent in the workplace

 • École de Technologie Supérieure - Advancing applied engineering